-Green screen or blue screen video shoots can be game changers for creating live-motion projects involving customised backgrounds or for compositing in special effects worthy of Hollywood.
-Shooting with a green screen involves filming a person or adding visual effects in front of a solid colour.
-Then, by digitally removing or “keying out” that colour, you can drop that scene onto the background of your choice in post-production.
-Removing the coloured background is also referred to as “chroma keying.”
+Green screen or blue screen video shoots can be game changers for creating live-motion projects involving custom backgrounds or for compositing in special effects worthy of Hollywood.
+Shooting with a green screen involves filming a person or adding visual effects in front of a solid color.
+Then, by digitally removing or “keying out” that color, you can drop that scene onto the background of your choice in post-production.
+Removing the colored background is also referred to as “chroma keying.”

 Why do we use a green background?
-It doesn’t match any natural skin tone or hair colour, so it’s easy to remove without grabbing parts of the person in the foreground.
-But if you’re trying to match a lower-light background or you need to have a green prop in your project, a blue screen works best.
+It doesn’t match any natural skin tone or hair color, so it’s easy to remove without grabbing parts of the person in the foreground.
+But if you’re trying to match a lower-light background, or you need to have a green prop in your project, a blue screen works best.